Prompt Bunker

 This creates a loop instead of a one-time action.

-Step 1 — Define your prompt as a task
+Step 1 — Turn your prompt into a task

 Now attach it to a task: